vacp2p/rfc/content/docs/rfcs/70/README.md

 The user provides the wallet address as the only input parameter for `getPublicKey`.
 The function outputs the associated public key from the smart contract.

-# Extension to group chat: the MLS Framework
+# Extension to Group Chat

 The Messaging Layer Security (MLS) protocol aims at providing a group of users with end-to-end encryption in an authenticated and asynchronous way.
 The main security characteristics of the protocol are: Message confidentiality and authentication, sender authentication,